aevilla160/IndySCC25/HPL/HPLTuning/whatisdat.md

 >```

 * Block sizes to be run
-* Block sizes should be a multiple of the # of cores used
+* Recommend block size to be a multiple of the # of cores used (multiple of P x Q)
 * Should not be too big nor too small and usually <384 or <512
+  * Common sizes are between 100-256
 * Will run sequentially

 >```sh